 - 6. My line manager when I was teaching at Edinburgh Academy was SNR of the prep school.
-It was Mr Gampbell Paterson.
-They were the four prep school SNR during my time. - One role I had at Edinburgh Academy was the organising or assisting in the organising of many of the trips that the boys would go on.
+Mr that was Mr GG Mr, Mr James Burnet, Mr Lawrence Smith Mr Campbell Paterson.
+They were the four prep school SNR during my time. - 7.
+One role I had at Edinburgh Academy was the organising or assisting in the organising of many of the trips that the boys would go on.
 There were many after school activities in which I took part.